Here’s Everything You Need to Know About Becoming a Flight Attendant

 You’ll need a degree from the school of life

 Some FA schools such as The Travel Academy, require that you have at least a high school education.
 Others, such as Beyond and Above, don’t have such a requirement.
 According to Seidel, when applying for flight attendant jobs, it’s helpful to have a high school education or GED; about half of those hired by Alerion have college degrees.
 However, what’s more important is “life experience and personality type.”
 (Did you know that the way you pack a suitcase says a lot about your personality?)
 In fact, some airlines have their potential hirees complete a personality assessment.
 Ideal qualities include being organized and flexible.
 All FAs should be fluent in English (reading, writing, listening, and speaking).
+Have these traits, and you may end up on one of the most expensive flights in the world.
 Being bilingual can be helpful, especially if you are looking to work for a private aviation company such as Alerion.
 “There are times when certain of our clientele wish to have an FA who speaks their language,” says Seidel.
 This is especially true with Chinese and Russian clients.
 Non-native speakers agree that these are the hardest English words to pronounce.

 You’ll need to pass a background check